foo123/Dialect/README.md

 // NOTE1: all methods are chainable
 // NOTE2: sql fields are automaticaly escaped appropriately except if set otherwise
 // NOTE3: field values are automaticaly escaped appropriately except if set otherwise
+// NOTE4: config sql clauses use 'grammar-like templates' to generate vendor-specific sql code in a flexible and intuitive way

 // initiate SELECT directive (resets the instance state to SELECT) dialect.select( String | Array fields='*' );